Microsoft word - global current 2014.doc

 copayment level or the middle copayment level, depending on plan

-Note that generic medications are listed on the formulary in lower case
+Note that generic medications are listed on the formulary in lower case letters and brand name medications are listed on the formulary in upper case letters.

 Under a “multi-tier” formulary, the patient will be responsible for